 Wearing face coverings greatly reduces the chances of COVID-19 transmission, protecting those around us.
-Auburn requires face coverings inside all university buildings, including classrooms and laboratories.
+Auburn requires face coverings everywhere on campus, both indoors and outdoors.
 This requirement applies to everyone on campus and also extends to those attending university events held off-campus.
 Students will be encouraged to bring at least three face coverings with them to campus.
 By wearing a face covering, you can help protect the people around you and encourage others to do the same.

-- + Auburn strongly encourages the use of protective face coverings in outdoor spaces on campus when appropriate physical distancing is not possible. - ★ Wear a face covering over your mouth and nose in public settings. - Bring comfortable, breathable, and washable face coverings with multiple layers of protection. - + Keep multiple face coverings with you for convenience. - + Wash face coverings after each use.
+- + Auburn requires the use of protective face coverings in all indoor and outdoor spaces on campus, regardless of physical distancing. - ★ Wear a face covering over your mouth and nose in public settings. - Bring comfortable, breathable, and washable face coverings with multiple layers of protection. - + Keep multiple face coverings with you for convenience. - + Wash face coverings after each use.